DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 Now let's see what happens when we add another lake to the plot.
 From among all the site IDs of the csvs that are outputs of `unzip_sb_data`, choose one site and add it to the inputs of `combine_site_files`.
 For instance, you could add "2_process/out/doy_86444267.csv" as a third output of `combine_site_files`.
-Now try a dry run to see what would happen if we build the pipeline again.
+Now try a dry run to see what happens when we build the pipeline again.
 ```
 snakemake -n
 ```